School-of-the-Ancients/sota-beta/README.md

   - `gemini-2.5-flash-native-audio-preview-09-2025` drives live, bi-directional voice chat and function calling.
   - `imagen-4.0-generate-001` renders portraits, environments, and historical artifacts.
   - `gemini-2.5-flash` supports structured JSON output for the Character Creator and dynamic prompt generation.
+- **OpenAI realtime support**: Toggle to `gpt-4o-realtime-preview-2024-12-17` for an alternative WebSocket transport, voice, and tool-calling experience.
 - **Function calling workflow**: The frontend exposes `changeEnvironment` and `displayArtifact`.
 When the mentor or student decides to alter the scene, Gemini issues a structured call that triggers new imagery and UI updates instead of plain text.
 - **Prompt engineering**: Persona prompts enforce the Socratic method, proactive tool use, and regular comprehension checks so every conversation feels guided and intentional.